sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 <!--
 Remy: suggest removing mention of these as all of our Quarterly strategies are meant to align to this.
-It would become superflous and dilute focus.
+It would become superfluous and dilute focus.
 Instead, all of our Quarterly strategies are meant to enable the ESDC IT Strategy and Strategy map

 This strategy is aligned with: